mbuerke/personal_website/content/event/ADHD conference/index.md

 ---
-title: "The Relations Between Rumination, Thought Control, and Suicidal ThinkingSuicide in Children: The Role of Educators and Health Providers in Decreasing Youth Suicides"
+title: "Suicide in Children: The Role of Educators and Health Providers in Decreasing Youth Suicides"

 event: ADHD conference
 event_url: